jdmendoza/jdmendoza.github.io/_posts/2019-01-24-feature-selection.md

 ## Optimal Subset Selection

 Just like most computer science problems, the ideal approach to feature selection is to use brute force.
 Given enough computing power, a brute force approach can solve many problems.
 Assuming p predictors, there are 2<sup>p</sup> combinations of features that need to be tested.
-If a model has a small number of features and samples, bruce force can be used.
+If a model has a small number of features and samples, brute force can be used.

 ***Algorithm 1: Optimal Subset Selection***